-In December 2007, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 141 (Revised 2007), "Business Combinations".
-SFAS 141(R) retains the fundamental requirements of the original pronouncement requiring that the purchase method be used for all business combinations.
-SFAS 141(R) defines the acquirer as the entity that obtains control of one or more businesses in the business combination, establishes the acquisition date as the date that the acquirer achieves control and requires the acquirer to recognize the assets acquired, liabilities assumed and any noncontrolling interest at their fair values as of the acquisition date.
-In addition, SFAS 141(R) requires expensing of acquisition-related and restructure-related costs, remeasurement of earn out provisions at fair value, measurement of equity securities issued for purchase at the date of close of the transaction and non-expensing of in-process research and development related intangibles.
-SFAS 141(R) is effective for the Company's business combinations for which the acquisition date is on or after October 1, 2009.
-The Company is currently evaluating the impact of the implementation of SFAS No. 141(R) on its consolidated financial position and results of operations.
+In December 2007, ASC Topic 805, "Business Combinations", was amended to retain the fundamental requirements of the original topic requiring that the purchase method be used for all business combinations.
+Topic 805 defines the acquirer as the entity that obtains control of one or more businesses in the business combination, establishes the acquisition date as the date that the acquirer achieves control and requires the acquirer to recognize the assets acquired, liabilities assumed and any noncontrolling interest at their fair values as of the acquisition date.
+In addition, this amendment requires expensing of acquisition-related and restructure-related costs, remeasurement of earn out provisions at fair value, measurement of equity securities issued for purchase at the date of close of the transaction and non-expensing of in-process research and development related intangibles.
+This amendment is effective for the Company's business combinations for which the acquisition date is on or after October 1, 2009.

-In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements an amendment of ARB No. 51".
-This Statement amends ARB 51 to establish accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
+In December 2007, ASC Topic 810, "Consolidation", was amended to establish accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
 It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be reported as equity in the consolidated financial statements.
 It requires consolidated net income to be reported at amounts that include the amounts attributable to both the parent and the noncontrolling interest.
-This Statement establishes a single method of accounting for changes in a parent's ownership interest in a subsidiary that do not result in deconsolidation.
-SFAS No. 160 is effective for the Company's fiscal year beginning October 1, 2009.
-The Company is currently evaluating the impact of the implementation of SFAS 160 on its consolidated financial position, results of operations and cash flows.
+This amendment establishes a single method of accounting for changes in a parent's ownership interest in a subsidiary that do not result in deconsolidation.
+This amendment is effective for the Company's fiscal year beginning October 1, 2009.
+The Company is currently evaluating the impact of the implementation of this amendment on its consolidated financial position, results of operations and cash flows.